 The chapel was added to the church in 1859 and dedicated to St. Vincent De Paul.
 Its purpose was to accommodate overflow crowds.
 The seating originally consisted of benches without backs.
 They were arranged so the congregation could either face the altar, originally located where the tabernacle is now placed, or the main body of the church.

 In 1906, the chapel was transformed into a baptistery with the removal of the altar and the setting of a baptismal font in its place.
 The archways to the church were completely open until the 1982 renovations.
 At that time a transparent plastic divider was built separating the chapel from the body of the church.
 At its dedication, the renovated chapel was named Our Lady Chapel.
 The baptistery was removed and the chapel altar and the tabernacle platform were installed as part of the 1982 renovations.
 They incorporated brass filigree from the 1906 altar rail in the main church, which was removed at that time.
 In 1999 the walls were removed and replaced with sheetrock and the doors were frosted.

-Over the tabernacle is an elaborate Gothic canopy.
+Over the tabernacle was an elaborate Gothic canopy.
 It is made of carved black walnut and originally was the covering of the baptismal font.
 It probably is the work of John Jelliff, who carved the cathedra in the church.